 • Salt/Saline

-Salt is a great flavor changer.
+Salt/Saline is a great flavor booster.
 It can balance sweetness and bitterness, smoothing out a cocktail.
 It can also enhance citrus flavor and acidity without the need for more acid.
-It is most commonly used in rimming cocktail glasses, but a sprinkle in the cocktail shaker can really impact a cocktail.
-Make it into a saline solution to enhance stirred cocktails.

-If you like this cocktail, you’ll love:
+If you like this movie, you’ll love:

 Previous